Cristhian-LR/Cristhian-LR/README.md

 ***A quick review***
 - 🌱 I’m currently learning Engineering in Information Technologies and Telecommunications
+- ⚡ I have programmed small projects using Python knowledge such as object-oriented programming, polymorphism and design patterns.
 - Outside tech, 📖 I love to read novels, 🖌️ do painting and skecthing, 🎵 listen to music, and 🌴 explore nature outdoors.
 - 📫 Reach out to me at: <a href="15186@ulsachihuahua.edu.mx">15186@ulsachihuahua.edu.mx</a>